 The responsible Line Manager collects all relevant data and necessary information in the area that the Supplier needs to fulfil the specialized tasks.
 In particular, this includes precise information on technology transfers, method transfers, work safety, and possible problems or risks in infrastructure, equipment, personnel, or subsequent Products/Materials, elated to the Product/Material or the task.

 The responsible Line Manager assumes responsibility for the comprehensiveness of the technical transfer documentation.
-The Line Manager shall coordinate with Quality Organization to ensure the technical transfer documentation is complete, accurate, and by work described in the MPA and <SupplierQAA>.
+The Line Manager shall coordinate with Quality Organization to ensure the technical transfer documentation is complete, accurate, and by work described in the MPA and {{ SupplierQAA }}.

 The transfer of this data must be done promptly so that any resulting questions related to the documentation can be discussed before fulfilment of impacted orders.